brainandforce/CliffordNumbers.jl/docs/src/operations.md

 `wedge()` function, or with the `∧` infix operator.

 !!! tip
-    You can define elements of exterior algebras directly by using `QuadraticForm{0,0,R}`, whose geometric product is equivalent to the wedge product.
+    You can define elements of exterior algebras directly by using `Metrics.Exterior(D)`, whose geometric product is equivalent to the wedge product.

 #### Contractions and dot products